Connecticut trooper acquitted in shooting death of Black college student following chase

 Soulemane struggled with schizophrenia and bipolar disorder, according to his family.
 His mother, sister and girlfriend, who testified at the trial, said in the days leading up to the shooting, Soulemane’s mental health problems were worsening and he was acting paranoid and erratically — behavior he previously displayed when he went off his medications.

-Police said the series of events on the day of Soulemane’s death began when he displayed a knife at an AT&T store in Norwalk and unsuccessfully tried to steal a cellphone.
-Police said he then slapped a Lyft driver and drove off in the driver’s car after the driver got out, leading police on a 30-mile (48-kilometer) chase from Norwalk to West Haven during the afternoon rush hour.
+According to police, the events that led to Soulemane’s death began when he displayed the knife at an AT&T store in Norwalk and unsuccessfully tried to steal a cellphone.
+He then slapped a Lyft driver and drove off in the driver’s car after the driver got out, leading police on a 30-mile (48-kilometer) chase from Norwalk to West Haven during the afternoon rush hour at speeds of up to 100 mph (161 kph).

-Norwalk officers ended their pursuit before it reached I-95 because of the high speed and heavy traffic, and the fact that no violent crime had occurred.
-State police continued the pursuit, though, after receiving false information that the car theft was a carjacking, according to trial testimony.
-State troopers said Soulemane struck their cruisers during the chase.

-The pursuit ended when Soulemane left the highway, struck a civilian’s car and was boxed in by troopers and local police in West Haven.
-Police said the officers ordered him out of the car, but he didn’t obey.

-State police body camera videos show that a West Haven officer smashed the passenger door window of the stolen vehicle before another trooper, Joshua Jackson, shot Soulemane with a Taser through the window, though it had no effect on Soulemane, who was wearing a heavy coat.
+State police body camera videos show that after the case ended, a West Haven officer smashed the passenger door window of the stolen vehicle before another trooper, Joshua Jackson, shot Soulemane with a Taser through the window, though it had no effect on Soulemane, who was wearing a heavy coat.

-North told jurors that he fired his gun because he thought the West Haven officer — whom he couldn’t see — had leaned in through the smashed window and was in danger from Soulemane, who made a motion to the passenger side of the car while holding the knife.
+North testified that he fired his gun because he thought the West Haven officer — whom he couldn’t see — had leaned in through the smashed window and was in danger from Soulemane, who made a motion to the passenger side of the car while holding the knife.

 “I was afraid that he was going to be stabbed in the face or the neck, which obviously can be a fatal injury,” North testified.